 The basic medical data from the patient data is used when switching processes to digital accounting.
 If the information is available in digital form, it must be read and interpreted in order to achieve success for the hospital.

 Processing the patient files then takes place much more quickly thanks to the centralised processes and the digital analysis of the data.
 As manual tasks are eliminated, the hospital’s employees save significant amounts of time.
-This provides relief for their administrative tasks and, thanks to the cooperation arrangement with MIA, they can then fully concentrate on their core tasks again and provide care for more patients.
+This provides relief for their administrative tasks and, thanks to the cooperation arrangement with MAI, they can then fully concentrate on their core tasks again and provide care for more patients.
 This means more services that can be provided and documented for the hospital – and this in turn increases revenue.

 Please log in to like and comment on this article.